― J.D. (Justyn Dillingham), Sunday, 26 March 2006 05:11 (sixteen years ago) link

 kinda wish he were described like this at any point in the book

-― who is extremely unqualified to review this pop album (BradNelson), Tuesday, 27 December 2016 06:01 (three years ago) link
+― who is extremely unqualified to review this pop album (BradNelson), Tuesday, 27 December 2016 06:01 (five years ago) link

 what's everyone's favorite sections? mine is the deeply horrible dream hans has when he gets lost in the snow

-― who is extremely unqualified to review this pop album (BradNelson), Tuesday, 27 December 2016 07:16 (three years ago) link
+― who is extremely unqualified to review this pop album (BradNelson), Tuesday, 27 December 2016 07:16 (five years ago) link

 i love any of naphta's disquisitions but my favorite thing abt this book is the slow accumulation of method and ritual into like a totalized fugue. as if at its base instead of a "skeleton" of plot/narrative there's a really sick drone (in the musical sense) upon which all the modernist flourishes are built.